| [ < ] | [ > ] | [ << ] | [Plus haut] | [ >> ] | [Top] | [Table des matières] | [Index] | [ ? ] |

 This macro is mainly useful in functions that can be called from timers,

-process filters, process sentinels, pre-command-hook
+process filters, process sentinels, pre-command-hook,

-, and other places where inhibit-quit
+post-command-hook, and other places where inhibit-quit is

-normally bound to t
+normally bound to t.

-This function signals the quit
+This function signals the quit condition with (signal 'quit

 Errors.)